 - Poor blood flow from the heart relates to reduced blood flow in brain regions where Alzheimer's first begins. - In brain MRIs of older adults, fluid-filled spaces around small vessels in the brain are associated with worse cognition. - Greater stiffness of the aorta, the body's main artery, is associated with lower blood flow to the brain and may play a role in cognitive decline.
 In 2020, the Vanderbilt Memory and Alzheimer's Center received two important grants from the National Institute on Aging to support a major expansion of the VMAP cohort.
-Part of that expansion was a commitment to recruiting at least 25% people of color to our new cohort who are disproportionately impacted by Alzheimer's disease yet historically underrepresented in research.
-Today, VMAP is nearing its goal of enrolling 1,000 participants-17% of whom belong to underrepresented racial or ethnic groups.
-Some of these participants have been contributing to this vital research for over 11 years.
+Today, VMAP is nearing its goal of enrolling 1,000 participants-some of these participants have been contributing to this vital research for over 11 years.
 The advancements made in Alzheimer's research through VMAP would not have been possible without the generosity and dedication of our study participants.
 Their contributions are paving the way for a future where Alzheimer's disease can be better understood, treated, and ultimately prevented.
 INTERESTED IN JOINING A STUDY?
 PLEASE CONTACT OUR TEAM AT 615-875-3175 OR VMAC.RESEARCH@VUMC.ORG

-99

 I have been in the study since the very beginning.
 My mother-in-law had Alzheimer's and it is a really devastating disease.
 I am happy to do anything I can to help find a cure.

-Judy Fox VMAP Participan
+Judy Fox VMAP Participant